 Joan began teaching private cello lessons in 2009.
 She began her study of the Suzuki method in 2014 and is currently certified through Book 3 with plans to continue study.
 She believes in the emphasis of listening skills and believes they help her students to be sensitive musicians.
 She has also taught many group classes for general music skills and piano skills and is certified in the Orff method and uses its emphasis on movement with all her students.
 In graduate school, Joan had an assistantship in the music theory department and instills the love of theory and basic musical knowledge to help create well rounded musicians.
-In addition to growing her cello studios in Woodbridge, Fairfax, and Springfield, she teaches early education music classes at the Workhouse Arts Center in Lorton and teaches private cello lessons to students at the Madeira School in McLean.
+In addition to growing her cello studios in Fairfax, Lorton, and Springfield, she teaches early education music classes at the Workhouse Arts Center in Lorton.